Table of Contents[Hide][Click to Show]

 Planes, trains, and automobiles?
 In Orlando, that’s not quite right.
 For Walt Disney World visitors, let’s revise the old transportation adage.
-How about monorails, Magical Express, and ferries?
+How about monorails, Magical Express, and Minnie Vans?
 Or perhaps ride-sharing, shuttles, and rental cars?
 Disney transportation can be both overwhelming and overwhelmingly convenient.
 But you need to know how to use the system.
-Find out everything you need to know to master Disney World transportation.
+Find out everything you need to know to master Disney World transportation, both on and off-property.

 Walt Disney World is a pretty enormous place.
 That means transportation is an essential part of the experience.
 Most new visitors are completely overwhelmed by the choices.
 How can you best make use of Disney transportation?
 Don’t worry – that’s what this guide is for!

-From buses to rental cars to monorails and more, there are a myriad of choices.
-Here’s everything you need to know about transit around Walt Disney World.
+From buses to rental cars to monorails and more, there is a myriad of choices.
+Here is everything you need to know about transit and the transportation systems around Walt Disney World.

 Airport Transportation to Disney World